-Use your Apple Remote with the built-in IR receiver to control Front Row and Keynote on your MacBook from up to 30 feet away.
+Use an optional Apple Remote (sold separately at www.apple.com/store) with the IR receiver to control Front Row and Keynote on your MacBook from up to 30 feet (9.1 meters) away.

-Slot-loading optical drive
+Slot-loading SuperDrive

-Your optical drive can read standard-size CD and DVD discs and write to CDs.
-If you have a SuperDrive, you can also write to DVD discs.
+Your optical drive can read and write to standard-size CD and DVD discs.